coolyouni/javaCocumberProject/README.md

 ***

 ## Name
-AR Automation Project
+Selenium UI Automation Project in BDD (Cocumber)

 ## Description
-The AR Automation Project is designed for UI automating test cases using Cucumber, TestNG, and Selenium WebDriver.
+The UI Automation Project is designed for UI automating test cases using Cucumber, TestNG, and Selenium WebDriver.
 This framework supports structured testing with separate modules for utilities, page classes, step definitions, listeners, and test runners.
 The project is aimed at streamlining the testing process for web applications, providing a robust and maintainable solution for automated testing.

 ## Guidelin and Rule
 This repository is designed for automating test cases using Cucumber with TestNG and Selenium WebDriver.
 The project follows a modular structure, with separate folders for utilities, page classes, step definitions, listeners, and test runners.

 ```
-AR_Automation
+UI_Automation
 ├── .idea
 ├── logs
 ├── screenshots